yagoplx/x86routertools/README.md

 **Scripts for using any Linux PC with a capable WiFi NIC as a fully-fledged wireless access point.
 Pretty much just glue, kind of like create_ap, but takes a different approach.
 You probably can't use this with NetworkManager.**

+x86routertools can be installed by downloading the git repository and copying `routertools` to /usr/bin:
+`sudo wget https://gitlab.com/yagocl/x86routertools/-/raw/master/routertools -O /usr/bin/routertools; sudo chmod og+xr /usr/bin/routertools`

+Then generating the base configuration files:
+`sudo routertools reset-cfg`

 It can check and automatically start up hostapd with your custom configurations, making it very useful in cron jobs (as a watchdog):

 `* * * * * routertools check-wifi`     <-- checks and restarts AP if interface down or hostapd down
 `* * * * * routertools check-inet`     <-- checks and restarts internet if its interface is down